matthewmcnulty/spark-on-kubernetes/README.md

 curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl"
 ```

-Use the install tool to copy the files to /usr/local/bin/kubectl.
-We set the owner as root, the group owner as root, and the mode to 0755.
+Use the install command to copy the files into /usr/local/bin/kubectl.
+Set the owner as root, the group owner as root, and the mode to 0755.

 ```bash
 sudo install -o root -g root -m 0755 kubectl /usr/local/bin/kubectl
 ```

-Test Kubectl by getting all objects on the Minikube cluster in all namespaces.
+Test Kubectl by getting all objects in the Minikube cluster in all namespaces.

 ```bash
 kubectl get all -A
 ```

 ## 2. Enable Role-Based Access Control (RBAC)

-The Spark driver pod requires a service account that has the permission to create executor pods.

 Create a new namespace.